AISSMS College of Polytechnic

 AISSMS (All India Shri Shivaji Memorial Society) Polytechnic is MSBTE Affiliated Polytechnic college located in Pune, Maharashtra, India.
-The college is affiliated with the MSBTE, Mumbai and was founded by Chattrapati Shri Shahu Maharaj and H. H. Shri Madhavraoji Scindia, leading to the college's establishment in 1994.
+The college is affiliated with the MSBTE, Mumbai and was founded by Chattrapati Shri Shahu Maharaj and H. H. Shri Madhavraoji Scindia, leading to the college's establishment in July, 1994.
 The institute is located close to the Regional Transport Office and shares its campus with an Engineering college, pharmacy college and business school.
 At present, AISSMS offers Diploma in Six branches of.Polytechnic: